AdobeDocs/experience-manager-64.en/help/communities/using/setup.md

 ## Start Author and Publish Instances {#start-author-and-publish-instances}

-For development and demonstration purposes, it will be necessry to run one author and one publish instance.
+For development and demonstration purposes, it will be necessary to run one author and one publish instance.

 To do so, follow the basic AEM [Getting Started](../../sites/deploying/using/deploy.md#getting-started) instructions, which will result in